 32. The Association will now deal with the argument furnished by the comparison of the rice producing tract of this division with that of Khipro, Umarkot, Larkana and Upper Sind.
 At the very outset, the Association will deprecate comparisons of talukas which differ widely from one another in climate, soil, situation, water supply, and population.
 The local conditions of the talukas with which comparison is sought to be instituted are totally different.
-One great difference between Larkana and upper Sind on the one hand and the "Lar" on the other hand is, that the rice of the former is far superior both in quality and quantity as noted by Mr. Pratt.
+One great difference between Larkana and upper Sind on the one hand and the "Lar" on the other hand is, that the rice of theformer is far superior both in quality and quantity as noted by Mr. Pratt.
 The result is that the sub-letting value of land in Larkana is Rs.
-7 (vide Appendix VII of the Revision Survey settlement of taluka Larkana) or 5 or 6 times as much as in the Tando Sub-This glaring inequality between Division. the two cannot be got rid of by an offhand statement that the water supply of Jacobabad is inferior.
-If the water supply were inferior, the outurn per acre would also be less which it is not The water supply of Larkana however is not inferior and yet the inequality is so great.
-Another great and glaring difference between the two tracts is that in Larkana and Jacobabad the rat pestilence is conspicuous by its absence.
-Nor is that country liable to flood from the river or the rains.
-Total average annual remissions in Larkana excluding fallow remissions amounted to Rs.
-2,340 or '6 per cent (Vide p.
-4 of the of the gross assessment.
-In Guni the Larkana revised settlement). average annual remissions as noted in para 14 amounted to Rs.
-13,785 or 6.2 p.c. of the assessment or ten times as much as in Larkana.
+7 (vide Appendix VII of the Revision Survey settlement of taluka Larkana) or 5 or 6 times as much as in the Tando Sub-Division.
+This glaring inequality between the two cannot be got rid of by an offhand statement that the water supply of Jacobabad is inferior.
+If the water supply were inferior, the outurn per acre would also ing better than any other plant, and as flooding is the rule and not exception in low lands. rice alone can be grown in them.

-- 33. Comparison has then been instituted with Khipro and Umarkot.
-The average output in Khipro is 45 kasas equal to 18 maunds.
-(In this country a kharar of 60 kasas is equal to 24 maunds) vide Rovised settlement of Khipro p.
-28. The ruling rate of Khipro paddy is now about Rs.
-2-8 per maund.
-Again neither rats, nor floods, nor drought cause so heavy a damage in these talukas.
-The average annual remissions in Khipro due to rats was only Rs.
-50 and the total average annual remissions only Rs.
-2,396 or 1.3 p.c. on gross revenue collections (vide p.
-11 and 12 of the Khipro report). - 34.
-The Association has no desire to multiply instances of the distinguishing features of the various talukas with which comparison has been made.
-In one word, the comparison is impossible.
-The talukas of Tando sub-divison offer a contrast to others and not a comparison. - 35.
-An argument has been advanced that rice ought to be taxed more because it takes twice as much water as any other crop.
-If this argument were pursued to its logical conclusion, the result will be that rice cultivation will not be replaced by any other crop and the lands will run to waste.
-The Association humbly submits that the low lands of Tando sub-Division are only fit for growing rice.
-Nothing else will grow in them, niether Cotton, nor Juari nor Bajri.
-One strong shower of rain will swamp and ruin these crops.
-Rice is an acquatic plant and stands the flooding better than any other plant, and as flooding is the rule and not exception in low lands, rice alone can be grown in them.
 It is rice which pays the handsome revenue which Government gets and which the people live upon.
 Stop rice and you stop all cultivation.
 If therefore rice takes twice the water that is taken by any other crop, it is because it requires that much water and the assessment should be in proportion to the average outturn and not to the quantity of water consumed.
-It is the margin of profit by which the rate of assessment is to be measured.
+It is the margin of profit by which the rate of assesment is to be measured.
 Moreover it has to be borne in mind that there is no manure in the country, and lands on which crops like Cotton, Juari and Bajri are grown have to be left fallow for two years and cultivated in the third.
-Rice however can be and is grown from year to year and it is therefore that the revenue of Government is steady and abundant. allowed the substitution for rice of other crops, only one third the area under rice could be brought in any year under cultivation, and the revenue of Government would go down by a heavy fall.
+Rice however can be and is grown from year to year and it is therefore that the revenue of Government is steady and abundant.
+If nature allowed the substitution for rice of other crops, only one third the area under rice could be brought in any year under cultivation, and the revenue of Government would go down by a heavy fall.
 Rice is thus in a way a kind of intensive cultivation which Government so much advocates and any offer of discouragement to it in the way of high assessments, because of the larger consumption of water, will only serve to put an end to this sort of intensive cultivation.